LispCookbook/cl-cookbook/dynamic-libraries.md

 Exception: Unable to locate libhelloworld
 ~~~

-First, check that all required dependencies - `libsbcl` and `libzstd` in this case - are either copied
+the first, check that all required dependencies - `libsbcl` and `libzstd` in this case - are either copied
-to the output directory or are in path which your operating system loads libraries from.
+to the output directory or are in the path which your operating system loads libraries from.
 If it still doesn't
 work, it might be a problem with the mechanism Python locates libraries on your particular system.

 Open `helloworld.py` (or `py_helloworld.py` if you renamed it as suggested earlier) and change the line